 Pallanza, Brissago.
 The Villa Taranto at Pallanza is an extravagant piece of 20th-century kitsch created by Henry Cocker for his patron, the enigmatic Neil McEacharn.
 The alarmingly gauche design is superbly planted and maintained with loving zeal by the present staff.
 In the afternoon cross to the Swiss part of Lake Maggiore to visit the extensive botanical gardens on the island of San Pancrazio, home to c.
 1700 different plant species.

-Flights (Euro Traveller) with British Airways (Airbus 319/320); travel by private coach, boat and public ferry; hotel accommodation; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (economy class) with British Airways (Airbus 319/320); travel by private coach, boat and public ferry; hotel accommodation; breakfasts; 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 There is quite a lot of walking as some of the gardens are extensive, and all have uneven ground.
-Participants need to be fit and sure-footed.
+A good level of fitness is essential.
+You will be on your feet for lengthy stretches of time.
 Average distance by coach per day: 23 miles.

 Between 10 and 22 participants.